 In researching labeling methods, the current gold standard is to use Paraloid B-72 mixed with acetone, ethanol or related solvent.
-From what I gather, the B-72 remains suspended in the solvent, and you can brush it onto the specimen.
-After letting a first layer dry, you can then label it.
+From research, I have found that the B-72 remains suspended in the solvent, and you can brush it onto the specimen.
+The solvent within evaporates away leaving a layer of B-72.
+After letting a first layer dry, you can add the label.
 Then, you can paint on a second layer to protect it.

 Another use is to brush it directly onto the entire specimen.
 This practice should be used with care.
 While you can remove it later using acetone, the more chemicals and coats you add to a specimen, the more likely you are going to destroy it.
 I’ve used this on faint leaf impressions to help them stand out.
 It gives the specimen a bit of a permanent wet look.
 It can also help sturdy a fragile specimen, such as a leaf impression in shale.

 You can also use B-72 as an adhesive.
 It will stick fast to clean rock and I have used it to glue pieces together that break during the cleaning process.

 The materials used in the past for labeling were prone to turning yellow over time.
 Thus far, B-72 has shown to be a very stable resin.